D3guy/it3038c-scripts/FinalProject/ReadMe.md

 To use the script simply run the script and respond to the questions using typed numbers such as 0,1,2 etc.

 For more information on this code check the comments on the code itself

+As for why this code is usefull.
+I think that the ability to be provided a near unlimited supply of terrible early 2000's speaks for itself.
+It is sometimes difficult to think of joke this bad on the spot but with this script you can generate as many as you like.